jonazhu/portfolio/index.md

 * Mathematical Modeling: In this class, I learned about the process of making mathematical models to describe real-world phenomena.
 The class taught concepts such as linear regression, interpolation, splines, numerical solutions to differential equations, and basic linear programming.
 I applied these concepts into two reports involving these techniques, one on fishery management and another on shipping optimization.
 * Machine Learning: This course introduced basic machine learning concepts such as the k-nearest neighbors model, PCA, and penalized regression and taught them largely in relation to R, and I applied these into a [project report](math386_machinelearning_model.html) on predicting the levels of microscopic particulate matter in air based on atmospheric conditions.

-## Full List of Publications and Presentations

-**J. A. Zhu**, N. C. Folino-Rorem.
-Effectiveness of Sampling Techniques for Collecting the Polyp Stage of the Invasive Freshwater Hydrozoan *Craspedacusta sowerbii*.
-(Accepted).

-K. Winata, **J. A. Zhu**, K. Hanselman, E. Zerbe, J. Langguth, N. C. Folino-Rorem, P. Cartwright.
-Life cycle transitions in the freshwater jellyfish *Craspedacusta sowerbii*.
-(Under review).

-P. Isihara, **J. A. Zhu**.
-Clique enumeration in a math capstone course.
-(Submitted).

-**J. A. Zhu**, C. Wagner, S. Carlson, J. W. Miller, P. Jantsch, P. Isihara.
-Data science for the Housing Equity Initiative: a case study on community mathematics for education.
-(In preparation).

-**J. A. Zhu**.
-Exploratory Data Analysis, in An Introduction to Python Jupyter Notebooks for College Math Teachers, pages 155-230.

-**J. A. Zhu**, C. Wagner, Y. Li.
-Advanced Data Analysis, in An Introduction to Python Jupyter Notebooks for College Math Teachers, pages 1015-1115.

-**J. A. Zhu**, N. C. Folino-Rorem.
-“A novel sampling method for collecting the polyp stage of the invasive freshwater hydrozoan Craspedacusta sowerbii in aquatic habitats.”
-23rd International Conference on Aquatic Invasive Species (ICAIS), Halifax, Nova Scotia, May 12-16, 2024.

-A. Anil, L. Michal, X. L. Zhang, **J. A. Zhu**.
-“Enhancing Drug Discovery for Circadian Rhythm Regulation through Toxicity Classification of CRY1 Protein Molecules.”
-Carnegie Mellon University 2024 Computational Biology Project Poster Presentations, Pittsburgh, PA, May 2024.

-K. Winata, **J. A. Zhu**, J. Langguth, C. G. Davis, M. Perry, N. C. Folino-Rorem, P. Cartwright.
-“Life Cycle Transitions in the Freshwater Jellyfish, Craspedacusta sowerbii.”
-Society for Integrative and Comparative Biology (SICB) Annual Meeting 2024, Seattle, WA, January 2-6, 2024.

-**J. A. Zhu**, P. A. Jantsch.
-“A Decision Tree Model and Misclassification Metric to Predict Relative Risks of Property Tax Sales in Chicago’s South Side.”
-Wheaton College 2022 Sciences Research Poster Presentations, Wheaton, IL, October 2022.